JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 Starting up TeamCity server on macOS is quite similar to starting Tomcat on macOS.

 1. Install TeamCity and make sure it works if started from the command line with `bin/teamcity-server.sh start`.
-We'll assume that TeamCity is installed in the /Library/TeamCity folder
+We'll assume that TeamCity is installed in the `/Library/TeamCity` directory.
 2. Create the `/Library/LaunchDaemons/jetbrains.teamcity.server.plist` file with the following content:
     ```XML
     <?xml version="1.0" encoding="UTF-8"?>